microsoft/BuildXL/Documentation/Wiki/DeveloperGuide.md

  There are two modes for what to generate
  1. `bxl -vs` Generates most projects
+ 1. `bxl -vs -cache` Generates cache projects
- 1. `bxl -vsall` Generates all flavors of all projects.
+ 1. `bxl -vsall` Generates almost all flavors of all projects.
 If you are missing something try this

 The `bxl.sh` script has a corresponding `--vs` argument.